ikudriavtsev/personal/README.md

 # Personal web site

 This small [Flask](http://flask.pocoo.org/) application is my personal web site.
-It generates the site using data, that pulls from [LinkedIn](http://developer.linkedin.com/) profile.
+It displays the data from [LinkedIn](http://developer.linkedin.com/) profile.
-It also creates a PDF file on the fly.
+It also generates CV - a PDF file - on the fly.

 ## Installation